christopherkenny/pr/README.md

 ```

 It supports creating record classes for sets of probabilities which sum
-to 1 rowwise.
-This is implemented via `vctrs`’s `rcrd` type, which is a
+to 1 row-wise.
+This is implemented via the `vctrs` `rcrd` type, which is
-collection of same-length vectors.
+a collection of same-length vectors.

 A corresponding probability matrix can be created as follows: